w4ty/w4ty.github.io/src/projects/telegraphist1920.md

 ---
 title: "Telegraphist 1920: Beats of War"
-summary: "A narrative rythmn game following the story of a telegraphist during the Battle of Warsaw."
+summary: "A narrative rythm game following the story of a telegraphist during the Battle of Warsaw."
 image: /images/telegraphist1920.png
 imageAlt: "Telegraphist 1920 Screenshots"
 when: "03/2023 - Ongoing"